CSA-OCP-GER/unicorn/challenges.network-policies.md

 - You can create user defined routes (UDRs) to route traffic from pods to virtual network devices.

 ### Install Azure Network Policy Manager (NPM) ###

+For network policies to be work, you need a special plugin that takes care of enforcing such policies.
+The **Azure Network Policy Manager** is such a plugin that is written with *Azure networking* in mind.

 ```shell
 $ kubectl apply -f https://raw.githubusercontent.com/Azure/acs-engine/master/parts/k8s/addons/kubernetesmasteraddons-azure-npm-daemonset.yaml